kongr45gpen/bz-survey/README.md

  1. Clone the project
  2. Install composer
  3. `composer.phar install`
+ 4. `app/console doctrine:schema:create`
- 4. Your web server user should have write access to `app/cache` and `app/logs`
+ 5. Your web server user should have write access to `app/cache` and `app/logs`
- 5. No admin panel, use your favourite MySQL client
+ 6. No admin panel, use your favourite MySQL client